iotaledger/iota.js/docs/classes/crypto_edwards25519_extendedgroupelement.extendedgroupelement.md

 ▸ **cofactorEqual**(`q`: [*ExtendedGroupElement*](crypto_edwards25519_extendedgroupelement.extendedgroupelement.md)): *boolean*

-CofactorEqual checks whether p, q are equal up to cofactor multiplication (ie. if their difference is of small order).
+CofactorEqual checks whether p, q are equal up to cofactor multiplication ie if their difference is of small order.

 #### Parameters